pppontusw/dl-nhltv/README.md

 - Unit test code coverage >90% compared to the previous ~30%
 - Added a linter (flake8) that now reports no issues
 - Added strict type checking with mypy
+- Added static code analysis with sonarcloud
+- Added CI to automate all of the above
-- Added CI and automated Docker image builds
+- Added CD with automated Docker image builds to Docker Hub

 New features:
 - Added obfuscation of the video length, so that the final minutes in the 3rd period stay interesting even if you pause or otherwise glance at the remaining time of the video